Can my landlord give me a space heater instead of fixing the heat?

 Space heaters are not an adequate source of heat during the winter months, and in most cases, they cannot replace a building’s heating system, according to our experts.

 Landlords are obligated to keep apartments warm from Oct.
 1st through the end of May, a period known as heat season.
-Your landlord should have fixed the heat within 24 hours of when the issue first occurred, says Jennifer Rozen, managing attorney at law firm Rozen Law Group.
+Your landlord should have fixed the heat within 24 hours of when the issue first occurred, said Jennifer Rozen, managing attorney at law firm Rozen Law Group.

 While there are very rare cases where electric space heaters are permitted, your landlord is likely violating their legal responsibilities under chapter two of the Housing Maintenance Code.